imprologic/steganography-js/README.md

 ## Will this utility always be available?

 I sure hope so, but there are no guarantees.
 I strongly recommend getting a copy of this repository and running your own steganography utility.

+## Why is this not an installable app?

+Several reasons:

+1. Inspecting the code in an app is a lot more difficult - you'd have to trust that the publisher will not steal the messages you embed.

+2. The mainstream app stores are notorious for banning apps on a whim.
+A domain name I own seems a lot safer in that respect.